 Let your cake cool for a bit and then turn it onto a pretty serving platter.
 I got this beautiful serving dish as a wedding gift.
 It’s always been one of my favorites!
 Poke A LOT of holes in the cake with a fork.
 Lots and lots of holes.
 Pour your pineapple juice slowly over the cake and then pour your three milks.

 Right before you need to serve it, whip up some heavy cream to top it and you’re done.
 So easy.
 Make this cake.

 Other favorite cakes …

 - 5 large eggs , separated

 - 1 can evaporated milk

 In a mixing bowl, add 5 egg yolks and 3/4 cup of sugar.
 Beat on medium speed until the yolks are light yellow.
-Add milk and vanilla.
+Add 1/3 cup of milk and vanilla.
 Beat briefly on medium.

 Add the egg mixture to the flour mixture.
 Stir.

 In another mixing bowl, whip the egg whites until you see soft peaks.
 Add 1/4 cup sugar.
 Beat more until peaks are stiff.

 Fold the egg white mixture into the egg yolk and flour mixture.